 You can find many different weapon packs by visiting the Store in the Library.

-Press Y to open the Library.
-Press Y again to open the Community tab.
-Find the Shotgun Package within the store, highlight Install and press A to install the Package.
+Open the Library and then open the Community tab.
+Find the Shotgun Package within the store, highlight Install and select it to install the Package.

 Return to the Library by navigating back to the Library tab, and open the Templates.